GitHubRepoJohn/GettingAndCleaningData/README.md

 get_data.R:
 ===========
-If you have not already downloaded the data required for the pproject analysis, then:
+If you have not already downloaded the data required for the project analysis, then:

 Running "get_data.R" in R Studio downloads and unpacks the source data currently stored at: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip